Losant/losant-docs/docs/edge-compute/walkthrough.md

 ![Device Debug Tab](/images/edge-compute/walkthrough/device-debug-tab.png "Device Debug Tab")

 The device's debug tab allows you see recent state messages reported by this device.
-You can also view real-time activity by inspecting the Device Log, which on the right side of every device tab.
+You can also view real-time activity by inspecting the Device Log, which is on the right side of every device tab.

-At this point, you've successfully deployed a working edge compute device that reads local Modbus data over TCP, performs some processing on that data, and then reports it to the cloud.
-You can now trigger a [Cloud Workflow](/workflows/cloud-workflows/) for further processing or alerting, build a [Dashboard](/dashboards/overview/) to visualize this data, or use [Experiences](/experiences/overview/) to create an entire custom application.
+At this point, you've successfully deployed a working Edge Compute device that reads local Modbus data over TCP, performs some processing on that data, and then reports it to the cloud.
+You can now trigger a [cloud workflow](/workflows/cloud-workflows/) for further processing or alerting, build a [Dashboard](/dashboards/overview/) to visualize this data, or use [Experiences](/experiences/overview/) to create an entire custom application.